 2) You also have to consider the age differential between you and your spouse and other spousal items.
 If your spouse is more than 5 years younger than you, you have limited savings, and they didn’t make a ton of money in their career, then you’ll want hold off on filing until you’re full retirement age (at least).
 Your spouse will receive a higher survivor benefit if you wait.
 If your spouse has made fat stacks of cash during their career, then there’s no need to wait to file on their behalf.
 They’ll be okay if you keel over.

-3) Poor folk shouldn’t necessarily wait to claim Social Security either.
+3) Low income Americans shouldn’t necessarily wait to claim Social Security either.
 You should start collecting Social Security right now if you’re 62 and have no income and no money set to come to you in the near future.
 Don’t wait!
 The exception to this rule is if you have a large 401(k) balance ( > $500,000).
 If that’s the case, withdrawing a living wage from your 401(k) until you reach full retirement age likely makes the most sense.
 You may be able to make your portfolio last forever if you follow certain guidelines.

 4) Don’t claim Social Security just because you’re eligible.
 If you’re in your 60’s and don’t need the money, then the wait to file.
 You’ll get a higher monthly benefit amount if you wait to file.
 The only exception to this would have to do with taxes and becomes extremely complicated.
 Since Social Security income is tax advantaged, it may make sense to take it early and defer other income.
 This will probably be where a fee-only financial advisor comes in handy.
 They could get you tens of thousands more during your retirement by having a plan.